MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **PreviousBuild -** Previously installed build version

   - **UAEOSEnvironment -** Operating System environment identifier.

+  - **UninitLibletId –** The unique identifier for the failing component of the crash.

   - **VerifyElseCrashTag -** Unique identifier for where the app crashed.